borgbackup/borg/docs/faq.rst

 you want to do that.

 But think about whether that is really what you want.
 If something goes wrong in repo1, you will have the same issue in repo2 after the copy.
+Specifically, operating on the two repositories at the same time will definitely create some issues, both in terms of security (because of counter reuse) and reliability (because of the shared cache).

+.. important:: One must never access multiple copies of the same
+               repository with borg, as it might lead to data loss.
+See :issue:`4272` for an example.

 If you want to have 2 independent backups, it is better to do it like this: